 Time Machine is the built-in backup function of Mac.
 With it, you can find the backup of notes and recover them.

-Step 2 Go to ~/Library/Containers/com.apple.Notes/Data/Library/Notes/.
-Find a version of the Notes file that are created before the deletion.
+Step 2.
+Go to ~/Library/Containers/com.apple.Notes/Data/Library/Notes/.
+Find a version of the Notes file that is created before the deletion.

 Step 3.
 Click Restore to restore the selected file.